nyjc-computing/campus/docs/subpackaging-plan.md

    - ✅ Moved vault from `campus.services.vault` to `campus.vault`
    - ✅ Updated all references and documentation
    - ✅ Positioned vault as independent top-level package
+   - ✅ Moved `campus.apps.client` to `campus.client`
+     - **Reason**: The `client` module provides general-purpose classes and functions for interacting with APIs of integration providers.
+It is not application-specific and should be moved out of `campus.apps` to better align with its purpose.
+   - ✅ Moved models from `campus.apps.models` to `campus.models`
+     - **Reason**: Centralizing models in the root folder simplifies access and improves organization.
+   - ✅ Updated all import statements to reflect the new model locations

 ### Phase 1: Package Structure Setup